In the Forest

 Edna O'Brien

-Since her debut novel THE COUNTRY GIRLS, Edna O'Brien has written over twenty works of fiction along with a biography of James Joyce and Lord Byron.
-She is the recipient of many awards including the Irish Pen Lifetime Achievement Award, the American National Art's Gold Medal, the Ulysses Medal and the Pen Nabokov Award.
-She also received the David Cohen Lifetime Achievement Award in 2019.
-Born and raised in the west of Ireland she lived in London for many years until her death in 2024.
+Since her debut novel The Country Girls Edna O'Brien has written over twenty works of fiction along with a biography of James Joyce and Lord Byron.
+She is the recipient of many awards including the Irish Pen Lifetime Achievement Award, the American National Art's Gold Medal and the Ulysses Medal.
+Born and raised in the west of Ireland she has lived in London for many years.